FriendsOfAdonis/friendsofadonis.github.io/content/docs/shopkeeper/payment_methods.md

 });
 ```

-After the card has been verified by Stripe, you may pass the resulting `setupIntent.payment_method` identifier to your Laravel application, where it can be attached to the customer.
+After the card has been verified by Stripe, you may pass the resulting `setupIntent.payment_method` identifier to your Adonis application, where it can be attached to the customer.
 The payment method can either be [added as a new payment method](#adding-payment-methods) or [used to update the default payment method](#updating-the-default-payment-method).
 You can also immediately use the payment method identifier to [create a new subscription](#creating-subscriptions).

 :::tip